IP55 dust- and water-resistance

 How do the earbuds sound?

 The JLab Epic Air Elite earbuds are as you’d expect workout earbuds to sound: bass-heavy.
-JLab provides listeners with three EQ options: JLab signature, balanced, and bass boost.
+JLab provides listeners with AAC support and three EQ options: JLab signature, balanced, and bass boost.
 Even with the balanced mode activated, which is the default preset, the low-end is audibly exaggerated.

 That said, even with the emphatic bass emphasis, mid-range frequencies remain distinguished.
 There’s a bit of auditory masking as clarity isn’t the greatest, but again, this is forgivable since most listeners are using these earbuds to stay pumped during a workout, not to appreciate the nuances of a classical piece.